fission-codes/kubo-car-mirror/README.md

 git commit -m "Add build-carmirror make target"
 ```

 Push your changes to your branch.
-Now you will be able to clone the branch of your kubo fork and just run `make build-carmirror` to build kubo with the kubo-car-mirror plugin.
+Now you will be able to clone the branch of your kubo fork and just run `make build-carmirror` to build kubo with the kubo-car-mirror plugin and then your normal kubo make targets, like `make build` and `make install`.

 The build will also install the `carmirror` CLI to `kubo/carmirror/cmd/carmirror/carmirror`.
 This binary will be gitignore'd, similar to how the `ipfs` CLI's binary is gitignore'd, so you don't accidentally add a platform specific binary added to Git.

 By default the latest version of the main branch in kubo-car-mirror will be built.
 If you want to build a specific version, you can set the `KUBO_CAR_MIRROR_GIT_VERSION` environment variable before building.